-Titian's Venus of Urbino is a classic example
+Titian's Venus of Urbino is a classic example of work made for the male gaze. |

 The male gaze as I understand it, is a concept that asserts that in most forms of media, the viewer is automatically assumed to be a heterosexual male, and therefore the images of women presented to them through various mediums are created to appeal to their sexual desires.